pirovc/ganon/README.md

 	               --hierarchy-labels 1_first 1_first 2_second \
 	               -r reads.fq.gz

-In this example, reads are going to be classified first agains db1 and db2.
-Reads without a valid match will be further classified agains db3. `--hierarchy-labels` are strings and are going to be sorted to define the hiearchy order, disregarding input order.
+In this example, reads are going to be classified first against db1 and db2.
+Reads without a valid match will be further classified against db3. `--hierarchy-labels` are strings and are going to be sorted to define the hiearchy order, disregarding input order.

 ### Classifying reads against multiple databases hierarchicaly with different error rates: